TL;DR

 Details

-This engagement and advocacy allowed youth participants to impact how senior government officials make collaborative and informed decisions and co-develop policies and legislation in the future.
-This provided a great opportunity for Indigenous youth to provide insight, voice concerns, and potentially impact federal policies and programs.
+In fall 2024, IYR will virtually host the third annual Indigenous Youth Advocacy Week (IYAW)!
+IYAW provides Indigenous youth with opportunities to connect with government leaders and policymakers to share their ideas, visions, and priorities.
+These engagements allow for youth participants to impact how senior government officials make collaborative and informed decisions and co-develop policies and legislation.
+This is a great opportunity for Indigenous youth to provide insight, voice concerns, and impact federal policies and programs.

-Why now?
+Why Now?

+Policy decisions have impacts far beyond the rooms where they are negotiated and designed, and their repercussions are often felt most by communities who have had limited opportunities to influence those decisions.
 For Indigenous people and communities, some of these repercussions include significant challenges around access to clean drinking water, education and employment support, health-based resources, and much more.
 Despite the extent of these impacts, Indigenous people and communities are infrequently and inconsistently consulted on policy decisions.
-For Indigenous youth, in particular, there are huge gaps in the ways they are consulted, considering their role as the current and future leaders of our communities.
+Particularly for Indigenous youth, there are huge gaps in the ways they are consulted – considering their role as the current and future leaders of our communities.

-As we consider how we are collaborating to vision a better future, it is important to amplify and create space for Indigenous youth to learn, grow, and guide the policy decisions that will impact them, their families, and future generations.
+As we consider how we are collaborating to envision a better future, it is important to amplify and create space for Indigenous youth to learn, grow, and guide the policy decisions that will impact them, their families, and future generations.

 For More Information